Tesco Delivery Cost Explained

 Why Tesco Delivery Can Feel Expensive

-Some shoppers feel that Tesco delivery is expensive, especially when selecting peak-time slots or placing smaller orders.
-This perception often comes from the combination of delivery fees and minimum order requirements.
+Some shoppers feel that Tesco delivery is expensive, especially when choosing peak-time slots or placing smaller orders.
+This usually comes from the combination of delivery fees and minimum order requirements rather than the groceries themselves.

 How to Reduce Tesco Grocery Delivery Costs